BuvinJT/distbuilder/docs/ConfigClasses.md

 TODO: elaborate on ui replacements, the "resolve" function, provide a base example .ui...

+### QtIfwPriorInstallationPage

+This class is derived from `QtIfwUiPage`.
+As one would assume, this provides a base from which to start modifying the distbuilder addition to QtIFW "Prior Installation" installer page.
+If another page has not been supplied for this, distbuilder will use this class to apply it's own default customization to the natural QtIfw interface.

+Constructor:

+    QtIfwPriorInstallationPage()  # 0 arguments!

 ### QtIfwTargetDirPage

 This class is derived from `QtIfwUiPage`.
 As one would assume, this provides a base